Excellence in Research & Development

-Through the recent acquisition of Calimmune, Inc. CSL is now focused on the development of ex vivo hematopoietic stem cell (HSC) gene therapy which has the potential to offer a significant advantage to patients suffering from currently incurable genetic diseases.
+Through the acquisition of Calimmune Inc., CSL is focused on the development of ex vivo hematopoietic stem cell (HSC) gene therapy which has the potential to offer a significant advantage to patients suffering from currently incurable genetic diseases.

-The technology also has the potential to be used in treatments for a wide range of other rare diseases that would complement our business, including those within the company’s current product portfolio.
+The technology has the potential to be used in treatments for a wide range of rare diseases that would complement our business, including those within the company’s current product portfolio.

 These capabilities manifest themselves in the following therapeutic areas:

 Our world-leading immunoglobulin (Ig) franchise is the cornerstone of the immunology therapeutic area.
 Our efforts in this area focus on bringing trusted products and technologies to serve patients with a range of serious immunologic and neurologic diseases, including Primary and Secondary Immunodeficiencies (PID and SID) and Chronic Inflammatory Demyelinating Polyneuropathy (CIDP).
 We are optimizing patient experience and convenience through more flexible ways to dose and administer our existing intravenous and subcutaneous plasma-derived products.

 CSL Behring remains focused on easing the burden of care and improving the lives of patients with rare bleeding disorders.
 We are undertaking exciting research and development efforts to explore new indications in hematology as well as novel therapeutics in hemostasis and thrombosis.
 Our hemophilia research strategy is based on maximizing the value and performance of our existing coagulation therapies and developing new protein-based therapies to treat bleeding disorders and increase the quality of life for patients.